How GDPR Will Affect Your Domain Name?

 GDPR will likely affect access to WHOIS data

 For many of us, we are not familiar with the term GDPR (General Data Protection Regulation).
 GDPR is basically a European regulation that aims to strengthen protection for the use and storage of a person’s data.
 Even before it’s introduction last month, there were numerous questions raised as to it’s impact on users.
 Basically, the main impact of GDPR on domain names will be on those who have publicly listed their registration details on WHOIS.
-By regulating the use and availability of the personal information collected by domain name registrars, GDPR will likely affect access to WHOIS data – at least in the short term.
+By regulating the use and availability of the personal information collected by domain name registrars, how GDPR will affect your domain name by access to WHOIS verification and data – at least in the short term.

 To ensure compliance and avoid major hiccups following its implementation, the Internet Corporation for Assigned Names and Numbers (ICANN) has developed a model which will help ensure compliance.
 This would like involve a tiered access system where personal information will be unavailable to the public.
 However certain third parties, for example, enforcement agencies with the proper authorisation will be allowed access to full WHOIS.
 We should also take note that thick registries could still grant access to registrars to get contact data, provided these registries still maintained this data after GDPR was introduced.
 For most, the biggest challenge would be in relation to thin registries, which include .com and .net.
 A simple solution to this would be for registrars to maintain whitelisted IP addresses for other registrars that will give them access to Whois records.